reflectoring/reflectoring.github.io/_posts/2022-01-14-immutables-library.md

 The annotation processor generates the implementation class from the skeleton that we defined.
 The naming convention is, "Immutable" followed by the abstract class name.

 The implementation class contains each abstract method as the attribute.
 Each getter method in the implementation class was the abstract method inside the skeleton code.

-If we name our methods in pattern "get.*" implementation will strip the "get" part and take the rest as the attribute name.
+If we name our methods "get*", the implementation will strip the "get" part and take the rest as the attribute name.
 Every other naming will take the full method name as the attribute name.

 In the basic implementation, there is no constructor.
 The annotation processor generates the builder pattern.
 We omitted the implementation code for the builder class to save some space.
 If you want to look into the implementation details, please refer to the [Github page.](https://github.com/thombergs/code-examples/tree/master/immutables)

 Since we are working with the immutable objects, the annotation processor created withers methods that help us build the new object from the current one.
 Each attribute has its own "with" method.

+We can see how it is easy to create a class that provides us with all the perks of immutability.
+We didn't have to write any boilerplate code.

 # The Builder Implementation
-The Java constructor is not that powerful as in other languages.
-Since we cannot have the default or optional argument, we need to use the builder pattern.
+Even though the constructor is the standard way for creating the object instance, the builder pattern makes things easier.
+The builder pattern allows optional and defaults attributes.

 ## Default Builder
 The immutable library comes with the builder pattern by default.
 We don't need to add anything specific to the class definition: